You can read Chapter One of Rate Me Red here.

 This was getting annoying.
 Really, what was the big deal?
 Just because VidRateNet was using a new sampling system, that was no reason for Javed to go un-primate.
 It was so simple.
 The computers had figured out that it wasn’t necessary to sample data from everyone, everywhere, all the time.
 It turned out that to plan worldwide consumption and production, all they needed was data from 43 households.
 It was hard to believe, but that’s what they said, just 43 samples were needed, out of a population of 17.2 billion.
 It was supposed to be more efficient or more accurate or something.
 Anyway, that’s what the computers said, so there was no point arguing.

 Besides, Gordy knew that Javed didn’t really care about the sampling system.
 He was just worried about his rating, like very other primate on the vid.
 And what was the point in that?
 No one understood the complex formulas the VidRateNet computers used.
-Gordy worked at VidRateNet and he didn’t understand them.
-And you couldn’t ask the computer programmers because the programs were written by other programs.
+Gordy didn’t understand them and he worked at VidRateNet.
+And you couldn’t ask the computer programmers to explain it because the programs were written by other programs.

-The rating system was specifically designed to prevent you from predicting chromo changes.
+In fact, the rating system was specifically designed to prevent you from understanding how it worked so you couldn’t predict chromo changes.
 It all depended on how the audience reacted.
 You could kill someone and your rating might go up.
 On the other hand, you might be rude to a stranger and your rating would fall.
-If the entire VidRateNet system crashed, Javed might fall so low he’d be lost in Purple.
-Or it might make him so famous he would jump to Red.
+If the entire VidRateNet system crashed because of a mistake, Javed might fall so low he’d be lost in Purple.
+Or the same crash might make him so famous he would jump to Red.
 Or he might not change at all.
 There was just no way to tell what would happen.